isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 **Selection Criteria:**

-Demonstrate aptitude and passion in Music
+* Demonstrate aptitude and passion in Music
 * Preferably have represented their primary schools in National/International events (e.g. SYF, competitions etc)
 * Student without any prior experience or formal training in Music is also encouraged to apply

+**Selection Process:**

+**Stage 1 (Application)**<br>
+Application will be conducted online.
+Do submit the child's application online through the DSA-Sec portal.

+**Stage 2**<br>
+Applicants are required to come for an in- person interview and provide samples of student’s past work or performance